jasp-stats/jasp-desktop/Docs/development/r-style-guide.md

     ```
     BayesFactor::ttest.tstat(t=7, n1=3)
     ```
-1. Function output:
+4. Function output:
-  - Lists are R's standard
+  - Lists are R's work horses
   - When calling a named column in a list always use the full name.
   - Don't merge lists using append as this can result in lists with the same names for different columns.
 Instead use `utils::modifyList`
-1. Assignment:
+5. Assignment:
   - use `<-`, not `=` (The "=" sign is reserved for arguments in a function call)
   - Don't use global assignment operator <<-
   - Don't use the right assignment operator `3 -> a`.
-1. Semicolons:
+6. Semicolons:
   - Don't use them
     * bad:
     ```